NSW State Vegetation Type Map

 Structural groups

-Patterns are created for the whole landscape so we can create a pre-clearing PCT map.
+Patterns are created for the whole landscape so we can create a pre-clearing plant community type map.

 Incorporating detailed mapping

-The SVTM has been designed to readily incorporate new information without the need for whole-scale remapping.
+The state vegetation type map has been designed to readily incorporate new information without the need for whole-scale remapping.
 In fact, the map already includes some existing mapping.
 These sources have used the same or equivalent vegetation types but may have mapped to higher levels of detail or had more intensive field verification.

-Fine-scale vegetation mapping is often undertaken independently and for very specific purposes, including management of Threatened Ecological Communities.
-We can help other agencies, local government or private consultants to maximise their compatibility for incorporation into the SVTM.
+Fine-scale vegetation mapping is often undertaken independently and for very specific purposes, including management of threatened ecological communities.
+We can help other agencies, local government or private consultants to maximise their compatibility for incorporation into the state vegetation type map.

 Computer modelling

-We use sophisticated computer models to assign each PCT into an appropriate landscape Pattern.
-The models identify the mostly likely PCTs within each Pattern.
+We use sophisticated computer models to assign each plant community type into an appropriate landscape pattern.
+The models identify the mostly likely plant community types within each pattern.

 We also ensure that our models undergo rigorous internal validation and cross-checking and we regularly set aside a pool of samples to independently test the model performance.